-Carol was named to the 2017 Thinkers50 Radar list of 30 leading management thinkers and was shortlisted for the 2017 Thinkers50 Distinguished Achievement Awards in the "Talent" category.
+Carol received the Target Storyteller's Award on the main stage of the 2019 Massachusetts Conference for Women before 11,000 attendees.
+She was named to the 2017 Thinkers50 Radar list of 30 leading management thinkers and was shortlisted for the 2017 Thinkers50 Distinguished Achievement Awards in the "Talent" category.
 She received the 2017 "Enterprising Woman Award" from the Women's Enterprise Development Center and the Society of Women Engineers President's Award in 2017 for co-founding the STEM Re-entry Task Force.
-In October 2018 Carol received the National Military Spouse Impact Award for her significant contributions in the arena of military spouse employment. iRelaunch was a finalist for the 2017 MassTLC Building a Better Workforce Award.
+In 2018 Carol received the National Military Spouse Impact Award for her significant contributions in the area of military spouse employment. iRelaunch was a finalist for the 2017 MassTLC Building a Better Workforce Award.

 Cohen and the iRelaunch team produce the iRelaunch Return to Work Conferences and work with over 100 global companies on return to work programs of all kinds. iRelaunch co-leads the STEM Re-entry Task Force with the Society of Women Engineers, which has 32 corporate members, representing leading companies in industry sectors including technology, defense, aerospace, pharma, automobiles, industrial equipment, oil and gas, and more.
 Hundreds of relaunchers have participated in Task Force company return to work programs to date, and 86% have been hired.
 Cohen is a relauncher herself, having returned to work at Bain Capital after an 11 year career break before co-founding iRelaunch.
 A graduate of Pomona College and Harvard Business School, she lives outside of Boston.
 Website: iRelaunch.com, Twitter: @iRelaunch